-From Year 1 - 6 at New Bradwell Primary School teachers have developed a curriculum strategy for delivering foundation subjects that focuses on the use of a range of books that serve to fire the imagination of children and inspire them to engage with a broad range of relevant knowledge content.
+From Early Years to Year 6 at New Bradwell Primary School teachers have developed a curriculum strategy for delivering foundation subjects that focuses on the use of a range of books that serve to fire the imagination of children and inspire them to engage with a broad range of relevant knowledge content.

 Our approach has evolved from a topic-based approach to curriculum design.
 It was adopted because exploring a wide range of books (covering a breadth of genres each year) provides a focus for promoting a love of reading and developing and reinforcing core literacy skills.
 This is in a context where a number of our children are not encouraged to read at home.